korlibs-archive/docs-old.korge.org/klogger/index.md

 [https://github.com/korlibs/klogger](https://github.com/korlibs/klogger)

-Klogger is a logger library for multiplatform Kotlin
+Klogger is a logger library for multiplatform Kotlin.

-This library provides a simple interface to do logging into suitable outputs like javascript's console, or stdout/stderr.
+This library provides a simple interface to do logging into suitable outputs like javascript's console or stdout/stderr.

 {% include stars.html project="klogger" %}